 Mandrill requires addition of SPF and DKIM records.
 Obtain the DNS record values from Mandrill.

 Add the SPF and DKIM records as TXT records in the Cloudflare DNS app.

 For example, if example.com is the Mandrill domain, add DNS records similar to the following.

 example.com TXT v=spf1 include:spf.mandrillapp.com ?all mandrill._domainkey.example.com TXT v=DKIM1\; (values from Mandrill)

-After ensuring that your domain nameservers at Namecheap point to Cloudflare,
+After ensuring that your domain nameservers are set to Cloudflare,

-5. Ensure that all four (4) A records and the www CNAME from Squarespace are proxied through Cloudflare.
-Do not proxy the 'verify.squarespace.com' CNAME record.
+- Ensure that all four (4) A records and the www CNAME from Squarespace are mark Proxied (as shown below).

 If set up properly, your Squarespace DNS Settings page will now indicate that your 'Settings contain problems.'
 This is the expected behavior.